 Overview

-Two separate questions determine what a chemical reaction actually does: how fast does it happen, and does it happen at all.
-The first is kinetics โ rate, activation energy, half-life โ and the second is thermodynamics โ entropy and Gibbs free energy.
-This guide covers both, since a complete picture of any reaction needs answers to both questions.
+Two separate questions decide what a chemical reaction actually does: how fast it happens, and whether it happens at all.
+The first question belongs to kinetics: rate, activation energy, half-life.
+The second belongs to thermodynamics: entropy and Gibbs free energy.
+A full picture of any reaction needs both answers.

-Work through rate and activation energy first, then temperature sensitivity and half-life, then the thermodynamic questions that determine favorability independent of speed.
+Work through rate and activation energy first, then temperature sensitivity and half-life, then the thermodynamic questions that decide favorability regardless of speed.

 Step 1: Calculate Rate Constant and Activation Energy

-Reaction rate depends on reactant concentration through the rate constant (k), a fixed value for a given reaction at a given temperature.
-Activation energy is the minimum energy threshold reactant molecules need to collide successfully โ reactions with high activation energy proceed slowly at room temperature without a catalyst to lower that threshold.
+Reaction rate depends on reactant concentration through the rate constant (k), fixed for a given reaction at a given temperature.
+Activation energy is the minimum energy threshold reactant molecules need to clear in a collision.
+Reactions with high activation energy crawl at room temperature unless a catalyst lowers that threshold.

-The Rate Constant Calculator solves for k from rate and concentration data, and the Activation Energy Calculator calculates the energy threshold from rate measurements at different temperatures.
+The Rate Constant Calculator solves for k from rate and concentration data.
+The Activation Energy Calculator works out the energy threshold from rate measurements taken at different temperatures.

 Step 2: Apply the Arrhenius Equation and Temperature Sensitivity

-The Arrhenius equation connects rate constant to temperature exponentially, which is why reaction rate is so sensitive to even modest temperature changes โ the rough rule that rate doubles every 10ยฐC (a Q10 of about 2) is a useful approximation, but it varies meaningfully by reaction.
+The Arrhenius equation connects rate constant to temperature exponentially.
+That's why reaction rate is so sensitive to even modest temperature changes.
+The rough rule that rate doubles every 10°C (a Q10 of about 2) is handy, but it varies by reaction and shouldn't be trusted blindly.

-The Arrhenius Equation Calculator calculates rate constant, activation energy, or temperature dependence directly, and the Q10 Calculator calculates the actual temperature coefficient for a specific reaction rather than assuming the rough approximation.
+The Arrhenius Equation Calculator works out rate constant, activation energy, or temperature dependence directly.
+The Q10 Calculator calculates the actual temperature coefficient for a specific reaction instead of assuming the rough approximation holds.

 Step 3: Calculate Half-Life

-For first-order reactions, half-life โ the time for reactant concentration to drop by half โ is directly related to rate constant (tยฝ = 0.693/k), so a faster reaction (larger k) has a shorter half-life.
-This same math applies beyond chemistry, to radioactive decay and pharmacokinetic drug elimination.
+For first-order reactions, half-life (the time for reactant concentration to drop by half) ties directly to rate constant through t½ = 0.693/k.
+A faster reaction, meaning a larger k, has a shorter half-life.
+The same math shows up well beyond chemistry: radioactive decay and pharmacokinetic drug elimination both run on it.

 The Half-Life Calculator converts between half-life and rate constant for any first-order process.